 The Boogeyman Argument that Deep Learning will be Stopped by a Wall

-I always am seeking out arguments against my present beliefs (or models of reality).
-Gary Marcus has a new essay titled “Deep Learning: A Critical Appraisal” where he points out all the many flaws of Deep Learning.
-Marcus has a vested interest in seeing Deep Learning fail, after all, he wrote a book in 2001, which he still is very proud of, that disparaged the nascent Artificial Neural Network research back then.
+I’m always seeking out arguments against my present beliefs (or models of reality).
+Gary Marcus wrote a new essay titled “Deep Learning: A Critical Appraisal” where he points out all the many flaws of Deep Learning.
+He has a vested interest in seeing Deep Learning fail, after all, he wrote a book in 2001, which he still is very proud of, that disparaged the nascent Artificial Neural Network research at the time.
 He writes:

 To understand human cognition we need to understand how basic computational components are integrated into more complex devices- such as parsers, language acquisition devices, modules for recognizing objects, and so forth.

 Marcus is very motivated to point out the lack of success of neural networks at every opportunity.
-His latest essay is one in his many attempts to claim higher understanding by criticism.
+His latest essay is one of his many attempts to claim higher understanding by means of criticism.

 Nevertheless, let’s explore Marcus’ newest arguments because it may be valuable in pointing out flaws that we may have bias in noticing.
 Marcus enumerates the following flaws in present day Deep Learning: